emmatey/day-sheet-maker/README.md

 It attempts to show how many **shopping hours per hour** the department will have. i.e. the amount of labor dedicated to shopping in specific.
 This is useful for comparing against the estimated labor required figure in the order management system dashboard (OMS).
 With these two data points, anyone will easily be able to forecast a labor shortage and call for help well before it becomes an issue.
-In specific, if the ESH value is far below the estimated shopping labor required shown by OMS/Spectrum, it's worth reassessing your situation and perhaps calling for help.
+In specific, if the ESH value is far below the "estimated shopping labor required" shown by OMS/Spectrum, it's worth reassessing your situation and perhaps calling for help.

 The metric ESH is derived by a simple formula: the Total Scheduled Labor per Hour minus a configurable Hourly ESH Constant.